jasonrhaas/resume/JasonHaas_Resume.md

 > jasonrhaas@gmail.com
 > linkedin.com/in/jasonrhaas
+> jasonrhaas.com/resume
-> (551) 206-1297
+> (512) 400-5843

-## SUMMARY Systems engineer turned software engineer and linux hacker.
-My focus right now is on big data streams -- especially web and social networks.
+## SUMMARY Python developer, engineer, data guru, entrepreneur.
+I build software tools that operate at scale.
+I’m a believer in open source, using the right tool for the job, and automating the boring stuff.

+OPEN SOURCE - I'm a believer in OSS and love being part of the community.
+You can look at my open source contributions at https://github.com/jasonrhaas

+TECHNOLOGY STACK - Python, linux, AWS, git, docker, flask, django, ORMs, APIs, blockchain (Ethereum), kafka, ELK (elasticsearch, logstash, kibana), Spark.

-**Experience** - I have a M.S. in electrical engineering and 8 years experience as an engineer.
+EXPERIENCE - I have a M.S. in electrical and computer engineering and 10 years experience as an engineer.
 I'm good at working independently, getting things done, and leading other engineers.

-**Technical Skills** -- I'm a Python developer but also do DevOps work and some project management.
-I'm especially good at using Python and Linux to get things done quickly.
-I don't prescribe to one doctrine or technology but believe in using the right tool for the job.

-**Technology Stack** - Python, bash, linux, git, ELK (elasticsearch, logstash, kibana), ansible, kafka, scrapy, vagrant, docker, storm, spark, hbase.
 ## EDUCATION### Lehigh University, Bethlehem, PAM.S. & B.S.
+Electrical Engineering, September 2006  Honors:  Presidential Scholarship, Phi Eta Sigma## PROFESSIONAL EXPERIENCE
+### Founder - Data North, Mar.
+2017 - Present (Remote)

+I work mostly on back-end web development, APIs, big data platforms, and blockchain (Ethereum).
+I'm also very good with AWS, setting up architectures and automated systems (continuous integration/delivery).
+I do some front-end work as well when required.

+Some things I've built recently:

+- A server-less and micro-service architecture for a cloud-based IoT security system.
+Technologies used: Python, Flask, Swagger, AWS Lambda, AWS Fargate.
+- A fully automated system for running tests, builds, and deploys, using Gitlab and Kubernetes.
+- Django web application integration for an Ethereum smart contract.
+Used web3, truffle, javascript, python.
+- Data extraction for arbitrary financial transactions in bank statement PDFs (ETL)
-Electrical Engineering, September 2006  Honors:  Presidential Scholarship, Phi Eta Sigma## PROFESSIONAL EXPERIENCE### Software Engineer - IST Research, Nov.
-2014 - PresentAt IST Research, I have been doing software development and setting up large scale distributed data systems.
+### Software Engineer - IST Research, Nov.
+2014 - Mar.
+2017 (Remote)

+At IST Research, I have been doing software development and setting up large scale distributed data systems.
 Most work has been funded by DARPA's MEMEX program.
 Responsibilities include:

 - Drive remote engineering development of data collection and visualization systems.
 - Develop Python software focused on data collection, parsing and aggregation.
 See github.com/istresearch for open source software.